 6. Take advantage of free entertainment.

 I’m continually amazed at the excellent quality of free entertainment that’s offered by restaurants, resorts and shopping centers all across Hawaii.
 Some of the free shows are like going to a small luau, but without the food.
 Some of our favorites places are:

 - On Maui, we like Whaler’s Village in Kaanapali and the Shops at Wailea.

 - On Oahu, we recommend the free hula show in Waikiki Beach.
-Also, check out Waikiki Beach Walk and the Royal Hawaiian Shopping Center in Waikiki.
+Also, check out Waikiki Beach Walk and the Royal Hawaiian Shopping Center in Waikiki for free entertainment.
 Plus also see our guide to the best places for a sunset drink and entertainment in Waikiki.

 - On Kauai, look up the events and entertainment at Poipu Shopping Village on the South Shore.